bibleexchange/church_ministry__textbook/en/0501_modern-church-leadership-structures.md

 > Another question that polity addresses is that of an individual congregation’s relationship with other congregations.
 Are congregations connected administratively, within a hierarchy?
 Are they connected spiritually, part of an interdependent network of mutual submission?
 Or are they not connected at all?
 > https://tabletalkmagazine.com/article/2023/04/an-overview-of-church-polities/

+All of these structures agree on some fundamental truths about the church.
+They all believe that the church is made up of a body of people who are called to love each other and be a light to the world.
+But they disagree about who makes the decisions about "how" they perform these acts in the world.
+They all agree that God has given leaders to the church to help them grow up, but they disagree about how exactly they do that.

 <!-- It would be good to list Tanzanian churches that follow each of these structures-->
 <!--bullet points for each to show main characteristics.
 Compare to other types of polity so that the differences are understood.-->
 <!--There is some inconsistency and overlap in these.
 Some church might be mostly presbyterian, but have bishops (not with apostolic succession) that step in (and maybe overstep) and push certain issues or agendas or try to "fix" problems-->